scraggo/small-projects/small-projects-javascript/p13/log.md

     }
 ```
 The goal is to remove ALL buttons at the beginning of the function.

-// if li.hasChildren(), remove all children.
+- // if li.hasChildren(), remove all children.

-make into separate function?
+- make into separate function?
+- how do you get/delete a specific child?
+I want to delete the "up" button from the first element and the "down" button from the last element.